MicrosoftDocs/Hololens/hololens/hololens-updates.md

 # Manage HoloLens updates

 HoloLens uses Windows Update in the same manner as other Windows 10 devices.
-When an update is available, it is automatically downloaded and installed the next time that your device is plugged in and connected to the internet.
+When an update is available, it's automatically downloaded and installed the next time that your device is plugged in and connected to the internet.
 This article describes how to manage updates in an enterprise or other managed environment.
 For information about how to manage updates to individual HoloLens devices, see [Update HoloLens](hololens-update-hololens.md).

 ## How to optimize HoloLens updates

 While the process of applying updates to HoloLens devices is similar to other Windows 10 devices, the device itself is different in subtle ways.
-For example, just like a PC, HoloLens performs updates in 3 steps: find eligible updates (**scan**), fetch the latest eligible update (**download & install**), and apply that update (**reboot**).
+For example, just like a PC, HoloLens performs updates in three steps: find eligible updates (**scan**), fetch the latest eligible update (**download & install**), and apply that update (**reboot**).
 However, each of those steps can be optimized further specifically for HoloLens devices to ensure that updates occur seamlessly and as soon as possible.

 **Overall summary of best practices:** The device should be plugged in and connected to the internet outside of configured Active Hours, usually overnight, to ensure an update can be applied.
 Go to **Settings** -> **Update & Security** -> **Windows Update** to see current Active Hour settings.